binary-lover/CyberSecurityNotes/README.md

 22. **Socket** - Software structure within a network node of a computer network that serves as an endpoint for sending and receiving data across the network
 ###
 23. **TCP** - Transmission Control Protocol (TCP) is a standard that defines how to establish and maintain a network conversation by which applications can exchange data
+    - **3 Way Handshake :**
+        1. fitst PC send a random sequence no. and set SYN flag = 1 (syn = 1 for connection requst)
+        2. secont PC reply for swquence with Acknowledgement no (sequence no + 1)and send ACK no =  1 (1 for confirmation ) in reply of SYN flag and also request for connection back with SYN flag = 1 to the first PC.
+        3. When ACK & SYN and a sequence no recieve to first PC, it replies back in response to SYN with ACK no (sequence + 1 ) and ACK flag = 1.
+        <p>So this is how 3 Way Hand shake Happen In TCP </p>

     - **TCP header**

         ![TCP Header](https://media.geeksforgeeks.org/wp-content/uploads/TCPSegmentHeader-1.png)